Every water solution carries its own story.

 We empower women to solve local water problems

-There was an old woman called Priscilla Bari’ba living at the village, between 65-70 years old.
-She lives in a small grass thatched house with farming land around the homestead.
+An old woman, Priscilla Bari’ba, is between 65-70 years old.
+She lives in a small grass-thatched house with farming land around the homestead.
 The woman has three daughters who are all married and live with their husbands.
-Priscilla is a widow who lost her husband long ago, and as result she is living at the old homestead that belonged to her late father.
-Her properties from her husband’s house were taken away by the relative of the late husband.
+Priscilla is a widow who lost her husband long ago, and as a result, she is living at the old homestead that belonged to her late father.
+The late husband's relative removed her property from her husband’s house.

-The only source of drinking water, water for domestic work and construction of houses is entirely borehole water.
-Logo community has a borehole that was drilled and constructed on the 5th of December 2008, by Water is Basic.
-The borehole functioned well those days.
-But when I visited the area the hand pump was not functioning well; it took 30-45 minutes to fill one jerry cane of 20 liters, for an old woman like Bari’ba it takes an hour to fill her 10-liter plastic bucket of water.
+Her village, the Logo Community, had a good functioning borehole.
+But when I visited the area, the hand pump was not functioning well; it took 30-45 minutes to fill one jerry can of 20 liters; for an old woman like Bari’ba, it takes an hour to fill her 10-liter plastic bucket of water.

-Her health condition has deteriorated and she cannot carry a jerry can of 20 liters on her head any more.
-She had an operation for appendiatisis long ago but now it has started to trouble her again which means she needs serious medical attention.
+Her health condition has deteriorated, and she cannot carry a jerry can of 20 liters on her head anymore.

-The water problem is not only for the older people, it is a general issue; the other sources of water such as a well and the running streams have dried up.
-This has forced small boys such as Peter Lomoro (6 years old) and his friend Michael Juma (5 years old) to move along this busy dirt road for 3 km to look for water for washing their school uniforms and taking baths, because water collected by the mothers and the elder sisters are used only for preparing food and our domestic work.
+The water problem is not only for older people; it is a general issue; other water sources, such as wells and running streams, have dried up.
+This has forced small boys such as Peter Lomoro (6 years old) and his friend Michael Juma (5 years old) to move along this busy dirt road for 3 km to look for water for washing their school uniforms and taking baths because water collected by the mothers and the elder sisters are used only for preparing food and our domestic work.

-I remember the promises made by the international communities, IMF, World Bank, Donor Nations, MDG that by the year 2012, 85% of the people who were living in the rural areas will have clean and safe water for drinking - that has not happened here in South Sudan.
-In South Sudan, the majority of the people did not feel the dividends of peace and independence of the nation because of lack of basic services rendered to them.
+I remember the promises made by the international communities, IMF, World Bank, Donor Nations, and MDG that by the year 2012, 85% of the people who were living in the rural areas would have clean and safe water for drinking - that has not happened here in South Sudan.
+In South Sudan, most people did not feel the nation's dividends of peace and independence because of the lack of basic services rendered to them.